Walking Through Your Child’s Chronic Illness with Hope

 Chronic illness has shaped us all.
 And while Anna’s journey looks different from other kids’ her age, it is a journey God will not waste.
 Through it, He has given us all His heavenly kiss, making it better by drawing us closer to Himself, deepening our faith, not wasting the pain, and keeping our hope alive.

-- Encouragement through the long haul.
-You need a support system willing to walk alongside you and your family for the long-haul.
+3. Encourage for the long haul.
+You need a support system willing to walk alongside you and your family for the long haul.
 Simple gestures—like regular texts or emails, cards, presence, helping with house cleaning, meals, or gardening—can mean so much.

 More posts from Shelly